Fast Funding for Government Contractors

 Factoring government contracts is a quick and easy process for busy business owners.
-Simply put, you sell your invoices to Bankers Factoring through an asset purchase and receive up to 92% of the open invoice balance immediately.
-There are no hidden fees when partnering with Bankers Factoring – you have full disclosure of your fees in advance.
+Simply put, you sell your invoices to Bankers Factoring through an asset purchase and immediately receive up to 93% of the open invoice balance.
+When partnering with Bankers Factoring, there are no hidden fees – you have full disclosure of your fees in advance.

 Visit our previous article, “How Invoice Factoring Works,” to learn more.

 The US Government purchases more goods and services than any other entity in the world.
 The US Government spends over $500 billion annually from contracts awarded to staffing agencies, wholesalers and distributors, technology companies, and other professional entities to supply their operations.

 There is nothing that the government does not buy, and they buy from:

 - IT Specialists

 - Oil and gas companies